openmls/openmls/book/src/virtual_clients.md

 registered.
 This is such that emulator clients can still process delayed messages sent by sibling emulator clients.

-How far back the log reaches can be configure on group join, defaulting to five
+How far back the log reaches can be configured on group join, defaulting to five
 epochs:

 ```rust,no_run,noplayground